Vape pens have become extremely popular among smokers ever since they first started trending several years ago.

-Vape pens also tend to have a much shorter lifespan, because in my time I’ve seen at least a dozen break, while my Pax 3 is yet to fail me.
+Vape pens also tend to have a bit shorter lifespan, because in my time I’ve seen at least a dozen break, while my Pax 3 is yet to fail me.

 Can vape pen cartridges be refilled?

 Vape pens usually come in two variants: With refillable cartridges, or with replaceable cartridges.
 I don’t have a preference between the two, as both variants work just fine.

 Vape pens that have replaceable cartridges mean that once you vaporize the content of the cartridge you discard the entire cartridge.

 Vape pens with stronger atomizers usually have refillable cartridges.

 So, here’s my endless conundrum: I want to be more eco-friendly, and I want to avoid throwing away dozens of plastic/glass cartridges every week.
 That’s a big “turn off” for me when it comes to choosing accessories.